CALCRIM No. 2150. Failure to Perform Duty Following Accident: Property Damage - Defendant Driver (Veh. Code, § 20002)

 the court should give the “direct, natural, and probable” language in the first

-property damage, the court should also give the “substantial factor” instruction in
+damage, the court should also give the “substantial factor” instruction in the second

 Give the bracketed paragraph defining “involved in a vehicle accident” if that is an